moonlight58/ArchLinuxTutorial/README.md

 You should see something similar to the next screenshot
 ![fdisk -l](./source/fdisk.png)

 You can see the disk `/dev/sda` is the one we will use.
-You can use the following command to choose the layout of the partitionning we will use.
+You can use the following command to choose the layout of the partitioning we will use.
 In our case GPT
 ```
 # fdisk /dev/sda
 ```